SonarSource/sonar-loc-count/README.md

 Most scripts will produce two reports of LoC by language (.lang) and by repository (.file).

 ### [github.com](https://github.com):
 Counts lines of code from a GitHub.com organization.
 Requires to pass username, [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and the organization.
-The token must have repo scope.The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***global.txt*** file that indicates the maximum line of code on the repository.
+The token must have repo scope.The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***Report_global.txt*** file that indicates the maximum line of code on the repository.

 ```
 <github_com.sh> <user> <token> <organization>